 Jesus commanded that, because you are my friend, “Love One Another!”
 Love is the first fruit of the Spirit detailed in Galatians 5:22, “the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.”
 When we learn to love, the rest will follow; without the others, there is no love; fruit is singular as one bunch of grapes.

-And because we love, we will pray for others like Abraham did.
+And because we love, we will pray for others as Abraham did.

 Intercession for others with the ability to change God’s mind: